tpimentelms/tpimentelms.github.io/_publications/2021-06-04-precedent.md

         Ryan Cotterell and
         Simone Teufel
     },
-    booktitle = {North American Chapter of the Association for Computational Linguistics}, title = {What About the Precedent: An Information-Theoretic Analysis of Common Law}, year = {2021},
+    booktitle = {Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)}, title = {What About the Precedent: An Information-Theoretic Analysis of Common Law}, year = {2021},
     doi = {10.18653/v1/2021.naacl-main.181},